HW 01 - Prefresher

 [1] "ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQDJYmJeave083exQwYcIqZJk/Y1mgPxdcTYCTWLL+6mlhN9MM3enjDqb2eZvVJ0JK29NYL1++DTqY/saP08IlswNIMntwaWFDNx42yLsuFrWiPqzm9hWWnRcor/d+4zTrcSIEvfAAnLsYkagNqurrCf2taO62YRepTgxErLvLOG10qn4LKhNfT+PTqdPq2Mr88jXQYYrRxGnOV6oVYf6PurKkiooTsKYxVtJWai8Ek9fhK2y5vaQd5yP0H/3Hbw8Mn+rB+O8Yj6/oQKGBCgxkDB4Aw7T91DkIXlHppneO683Y54WvUftJYvSVsnyt/XuNjvXNAir0+kHETLM32uzH6L"

 • Copy the entire string of characters (not including the quotation marks) and paste them into the settings page on GitHub.
-Give the key an informative title such as “INFO 2951 RStudio Workbench”.
+Give the key an informative title such as “INFO 3312/5312 Posit Workbench”.
 Click “Add SSH key.”

 Configure Git

-To do so, you will use the use_git_config() function from the usethis package.
-Type the following lines of code in the console in RStudio filling in your name and the email address associated with your GitHub account.
+To do so, you will use the use_git_config() function from the {usethis} package.
+Type the following lines of code in the console in Positron filling in your name and the email address associated with your GitHub account.

 usethis::use_git_config(